Azure/carnegie-mop/doc/ModelContributorGuide.md

 ### Create a Model
 Go to [MOP portal](https://carnegie-mop.azurewebsites.net), click "Models" on the left navigation bar, and then click "Add a Model" button in the top left corner.

-Filling information in the pop-up window:
+Fill in the form  in the pop-up window:
 * **Model Name**: A unique name of your model.
 MOP allows letters, numbers, dash and underscore ONLY allows in model name (`[A-Z a-z 0-9 -]`). **This name will be used for model management on MOP and model release to downstream services.
 It cannot be changed once the model is created**.
 * **Description**: A brief description of your model.
 It can be changed later.
 * **Team**: The team that owns the model. **It cannot be changed once the model is created.**